 Is Ethernet cable faster than Wi-Fi?

-Make no mistake, Wi-Fi is wonderful and can deliver a fast and consistent internet connection to your various devices.
-However, if you are looking for greater reliability, speed, and security, then you cannot go wrong with the use of an Ethernet cable.
+Make no mistake, Wi-Fi is wonderful and can deliver a fast, consistent internet connection to your devices.
+However, if you are looking for greater reliability, speed, and security, you cannot go wrong with an Ethernet cable.